isaacs/rimraf/README.md

 ### Command Line Interface

 ```
-rimraf version 4.2.0
+rimraf version 4.3.0

 Usage: rimraf <path> [<path> ...]
 Deletes all files and folders at "path", recursively.

 Options:
   --                   Treat all subsequent arguments as paths
   -h --help            Display this usage info
   --preserve-root      Do not remove '/' recursively (default)
   --no-preserve-root   Do not treat '/' specially
   -G --no-glob         Treat arguments as literal paths, not globs (default)
   -g --glob            Treat arguments as glob patterns
+  -v --verbose         Be verbose when deleting files, showing them as
+                       they are removed.
+Not compatible with --impl=native
+  -V --no-verbose      Be silent when deleting files, showing nothing as
+                       they are removed (default)
+  -i --interactive     Ask for confirmation before deleting anything
+                       Not compatible with --impl=native
+  -I --no-interactive  Do not ask for confirmation before deleting

-  --impl=<type>       Specify the implementation to use.
+  --impl=<type>        Specify the implementation to use:
-                      rimraf: choose the best option
+                       rimraf: choose the best option (default)
                        native: the built-in implementation in Node.js
                        manual: the platform-specific JS implementation
                        posix: the Posix JS implementation
-                      windows: the Windows JS implementation
+                       windows: the Windows JS implementation (falls back to
+                                move-remove on ENOTEMPTY)
-                      move-remove: a slower Windows JS fallback implementation
+                       move-remove: a slow reliable Windows fallback

 Implementation-specific options:
-  --tmp=<path>        Folder to hold temp files for 'move-remove' implementation
+  --tmp=<path>        Temp file folder for 'move-remove' implementation
-  --max-retries=<n>   maxRetries for the 'native' and 'windows' implementations
+  --max-retries=<n>   maxRetries for 'native' and 'windows' implementations
-  --retry-delay=<n>   retryDelay for the 'native' implementation, default 100
+  --retry-delay=<n>   retryDelay for 'native' implementation, default 100
   --backoff=<n>       Exponential backoff factor for retries (default: 1.2)
 ```